birdyassassin/CyberSecurityBootcamp2021UWA/Unit 11 - Network Security/Homework/SubmissionFile.md

 1. Name and define two ways an IDS connects to a network.

-   Answer 1:
+   Answer 1: Perimeter

-   Answer 2:
+   Answer 2: Host

 2. Describe how an IPS connects to a network.

-   Answer:
+   Answer: Physical connection typically after a switch

 3. What type of IDS compares patterns of traffic to predefined signatures and is unable to detect Zero-Day attacks?

-   Answer:
+   Answer: a signature type IDS

 4. Which type of IDS is beneficial for detecting all suspicious traffic that deviates from the well-known baseline and is excellent at detecting when an attacker probes or sweeps a network?

-   Answer:
+   Answer: an Anomoly type IDS

 #### Defense in Depth